Can’t find what you’re looking for? Email us at TCIP@hyndburnbc.gov.uk

 How and when can traders apply or reapply to be within the market, and will they have first refusal?

-Following an announcement in 2025, the new operators for the Market Hall will plan a programme of discussions with the existing market traders who were decanted onto the town square and explain how other local businesses and entrepreneurs can get in touch to register an interest in trading from the newly redeveloped Accrington Market when it reopens.
+Following an announcement in Autumn 2025, the new operators for the Market Hall will plan a programme of discussions with the existing market traders who were decanted onto the town square and explain how other local businesses and entrepreneurs can get in touch to register an interest in trading from the newly redeveloped Accrington Market when it reopens.

 When will there be a detailed design on Market stalls and will traders be able to have input in final market design?